 - Good verbal communication skills;

-If an analyst becomes disabled and files a long-term disability claim, he or she will have a hard time getting approved.
+Analysts are well compensated for the high level of skill required to do their jobs.
+If an analyst becomes disabled and applies for long-term disability claim, they will have a hard time getting approved.

-Why?
-Because the insurance company is looking at the case from a financial standpoint.
-The insurance company is looking at how much money it will cost the company to provide an analyst with benefits throughout the illness or disability.
-The longer it could potentially take the analyst to return to work, the more scrutiny the analyst will face in the claims process.
+Why is that?
+Because the insurance company looks at the case from a financial standpoint.
+The insurance company looks at how much money it will cost the company to provide benefits to an analyst throughout the duration of the illness or disability.
+The longer it may take for the analyst to return to work, the more scrutiny the analyst will face in the claims process.

 Tips for a Successful Claim

-For example, let’s assume a claimant has a significant back injury (such as herniated disks) and the claimant cannot sit, stand, or even walk for very long.
-The most comfortable position is for the claimant to lie down for 50% of the day to alleviate pain.
-There are not many jobs that will accommodate the need to lie down for half of the day.
-So the claimant will want to make sure there is good “objective medical evidence” to support the subjective complaints of pain.
-Objective evidence may include MRIs, X-Rays, etc.
+For example, let’s say a claimant has a significant back injury (such as a herniated disc), and can’t sit, stand, or even walk for very long.
+The most comfortable position is for the claimant to lie down for 50% of the day to relieve the pain.
+A job rarely accommodates the need to lie down for half of the day.
+Therefore, the claimant must ensure that there is good “objective medical evidence” to support the subjective complaints of pain.
+Objective evidence may include MRIs, X-rays, etc.

-A large monetary claim – like one for an analyst – will likely call for video surveillance.
-Surveillance is completely legal.
-During the surveillance period, a private investigator will stake out the claimant’s house, talk to nearby neighbors about the claimant’s daily activities, and then try to use that information against the claimant in the administrative decision (or in court); This is why it is crucial to not rush back into exercise routines or anything else that is very strenuous on the body during the claim period.
+A large monetary claim – such as one for an analyst – will likely require video surveillance.
+Surveillance is perfectly legal.
+During the surveillance period, a private investigator will stake out the claimant’s home, talk to nearby neighbors about the claimant’s daily activities, and then try to use this information against the claimant in the administrative decision (or in court).
+For this reason, it is important not to rush back into exercise routines or anything very strenuous for the body during the claim period.

-There is also a high likelihood that social media accounts will be monitored.
-As a busy analyst executive, you probably do not have much spare time for social media.
-However, when you are at home with nothing to do but rest, you may be tempted to start an account on a social media platform such as Facebook, Linked In, Twitter, Instagram, or Snapchat.
-We suggest staying off social media entirely during the claim period.
-The insurance investigator will try to use posts to social media accounts to deny your claim.
+There is also a high probability that social media accounts will be monitored.
+As a busy analyst executive, you probably do not have much time to spend on social media.
+However, when you are at home with nothing to do but rest, you may be tempted to create an account on a social media platform such as Facebook, Linked In, Twitter, Instagram, or Snapchat.
+We recommend that you stay off social media during the claim period.
+The insurance investigator will try to use posts on social media accounts to deny your claim.

-The amount of time spent recovering from a disability can be very dull and feel unproductive to an analyst.
-The change from a very active schedule to weeks (and perhaps months or even years) of rest can feel like a prison sentence.
-Analysts must resist the urge to go back to work too early.
-When an analyst pushes himself or herself back into work before his or her body is ready physically and mentally, the analyst is in danger of making a mistake that could cause more harm.
+The time spent recovering from a disability can be monotonous and unproductive for an analyst.
+Going from a very active schedule to weeks (and perhaps months or even years) of rest can feel like a prison sentence.
+Analysts must resist the urge to return to work too soon.
+If an analyst pushes himself back into work before their body is physically and mentally ready, he is in danger of making a mistake that could cause more harm.

-While the language of every short-term and long-term disability policy is different, you are typically entitled to disability insurance benefits if you are unable to perform the material and substantial duties of your own occupation or any gainful occupation for which you are qualified by education, training, and experience.
+While the language of each disability policy is different, you are generally entitled to disability insurance benefits if you are unable to perform the material and substantial duties of your own occupation or any gainful occupation for which you are qualified by education, training, and experience.

-It seems obvious that when an analyst suffers from cognitive impairment, whatever the cause, he or she would have difficulty performing the material and substantial duties of an analyst.
+It seems obvious that when an analyst suffering from cognitive impairment, whatever the cause, they would have difficulty performing the material and substantial duties of an analyst.
 However, insurance companies do not always pay benefits, even when their liability seems obvious.
-Too often, the attorneys at the Ortiz Law Firm have seen insurance companies/ERISA administrators assert that an insured has the “functional capacity” to return to work even if they are suffering from conditions such as cognitive impairment.
+Too often, the attorneys at the Ortiz Law Firm have seen insurance companies/ERISA administrators claim that an insured has the “functional capacity” to return to work even when they are suffering from conditions such as cognitive impairment.

 Using an experienced disability attorney will help you protect yourself against insurance investigators.
-The Ortiz Law Firm is based in Florida but represents claimants across the country.
-Receive a free consultation by calling (888) 321-8131 with no obligation.
-We can help you evaluate your claim to determine if you will be able to access long-term disability benefits and how to move forward with the process.
+The Ortiz Law Firm is based in Florida but represents claimants nationwide.
+Call (888) 321-8131 for a free, no obligation case evaluation.
+We can help you evaluate your claim to determine if you are eligible for long-term disability benefits and how to proceed.